joellord/handson-tekton/README.md

       args: ['-c', 'echo Progress: $(params.percentage)%']
 ```

 You are now ready to build your first pipeline.

-Diffent containers for each step, recreate multi step task in two tasks
-Shared volume

-Introduction to resources
+See 05-pipeline.yaml

+Doesn't work...  need workspaces

+# Workspaces
+See 06-workspaces.yaml

+Doesn't work, need reordering

+# Run in parallel or in sequence
+See 07-notdoneyet.yaml

+# Resources
+You can also add resources to reuse your pipelines.
+Count files task
-Create pipeline with git repo input
+Add git repo input resource

 ## Real world pipeline
 Pipeline tasks